kawo123/azure-e2e-ml/README.md

   - Clone this repository (Note: `git` is pre-installed on AML NBVM)

 - Through AML NBVM Jupyter:
+  - Open and walkthrough `azure-e2e-ml/aml/configuration.ipynb` to configure local environment with AML configurations
-  - Open and walkthrough `azure-e2e-ml/aml/auto-ml-regression-hardware-performance-explanation-and-featurization.ipynb`
+  - Open and walkthrough `azure-e2e-ml/aml/auto-ml-regression-hardware-performance-explanation-and-featurization.ipynb` to build and deploy model
   - Note: Currently, mini-widget is not support in JupyterLab.
 Thus, we are using Jupyter for executing the notebook.
 There is a [GitHub issue](https://github.com/Azure/MachineLearningNotebooks/issues/666) opened to track the issue.

 ## Todos